 At some harbors, some boys are willing to escort you, saying that they work in the boat or using other excuses.
 Do not listen to them, go straight to the boat and ask for the person in charge.
 I saw a lot of people listening to the boys and ending up paying much more than they had to in the Santana harbor (it was the only place I saw this happen).
 A man was charged with an extra R$20 per person, for a total of three people, totalizing an extra R$60.

-3- Choose the slow moving boats
+3- Choose the slow-moving boats

-In the Amazon, there are slow and fast moving boats.
+In the Amazon, there are slow and fast-moving boats.
 While a fast boat takes 12 hours connecting Óbidos to Manaus, a slow one takes three days, but it costs one-third of the fast boat.
 For example, the fast one connecting Santarém to Óbidos costs R$44 and the slow one just R$30.
 The fast boat from Manaus to Tabatinga costs R$540 and the slow one just R$330.

 4- Bargain in order to get the best possible price

-Always ask for a discount over the offered price.
+Always ask for a discount on the offered price.
 Although the prices are fixed, there is always a chance to reduce the rate in R$10, R$20 or even R$30.
 Even the ticket shops make discounts.

 5- Choose a boat with included meals